 Bioinformatics and Statistics

-The primary objective of statistical research in crop sciences [biometry] is to help biological researchers obtain objective answers through computational analysis of molecular data.
+The primary objective of statistical [biometry] and bioinformatics research in crop sciences is to help biological researchers obtain objective answers through computational data analysis.
+Statistical research encompasses many types of data, while bioinformatics focuses on molecular biology data such as DNA sequences.

 Bioinformatics plays an important role in managing and exploiting microbial, plant, and animal genomic resources.
 Biometry integrates agronomic, sociological, and statistical aspects to determine the best practices for effective breeding practices (e.g. optimal rate of fertilizer usage).
 The two fields unite in areas such as genomic breeding and population genetics.